Skip to main content

 Last updated

-Military conflict in the Middle East has caused widespread airspace closures, flight cancellations and other travel disruptions both in the region and across the globe.
-There are also global fuel supply challenges causing widespread travel impacts.
+Military conflict in the Middle East has caused widespread fuel supply shortages, flight cancellations and other travel disruptions worldwide.

 Your travel plans may be affected even if your destination is not in the Middle East.